When disease burden justifies intervention

 Symptoms matter even when laboratory abnormalities appear modest.

-Typical manifestations of clinically significant anemia include fatigue, dyspnea, palpitations, and pallor.6
+Typical manifestations of clinically significant anemia include fatigue, dyspnea, palpitations, and pallor.7

-Because symptom burden correlates imperfectly with hemoglobin level, the patient’s own assessment of functional impact is a critical input into treatment decisions.
+Because hemoglobin level alone may not capture clinical burden, the patient’s own assessment of functional impact is a critical input into treatment decisions.

 Disabling cold-induced circulatory symptoms alone may justify treatment even when anemia is modest.